QiangAIResearcher/Fact-Extraction-and-Verification/README.md

     wget https://s3-eu-west-1.amazonaws.com/fever.public/wiki-pages.zip
     unzip wiki-pages.zip -d data

+    Wiki-pages data is in the dictionary form.
+The keys are "id", "text" and "lines" that mean the wiki-page URL, content of the wiki-page and each sentence in the content.
+Note that the sentence is seperated by \n and the marking number starts from 0.

 ### 2. Construct SQLite Database
 Construct an SQLite Database.
 A commercial personal laptop seems not work when dealing with the entire database as a single file so we split the Wikipedia database into a few files too.